-The newly expanded College Counseling Department will coordinate with our PSHE (Personal and Social Health Education) Teacher, Ms. Kristi Wheeldon, incorporating various careers-related activities for MEF IS students in high school and middle school.
+The MEF IS College Counseling Department will continue to coordinate with our PSHE (Personal and Social Health Education) Teacher, Ms. Kristi Wheeldon, incorporating various careers-related activities for MEF IS students in high school and middle school.
 Recent research indicates what educators have known for years – that real-world experiences and applications of knowledge make learning much more authentic.

 To better prepare our students for college and career readiness, it behooves us to assess a broader range of skills than in the past.
 The educational system of today is tasked with preparing today’s middle school students for jobs that likely do not yet exist.
 These statements are supported in The Condition of College & Career Readiness report compiled by the ACT in 2016, which highlights the necessity of expanding opportunities for students, including programs geared toward middle school students, as seen in the ACT report, The Forgotten Middle.

 Some of the resources the Career Counseling department will share with students will include various articles found on the CollegeBoard.org Explore Careers page.
-As our program begins to expand, more resources and opportunities will be highlighted on this website and in our College Counseling Newsletters, as well as on grade level Google Classrooms.
+As our program continues to expand, more resources and opportunities will be highlighted on this website and in our College Counseling Google Site, as well as on grade level Google Classrooms.

 Many of our parents are professionals working in various dynamic fields; we were fortunate to have several join us for the MEF IS Spring Careers Day 2019.
 Our students were inspired by all they learned in these parent-run seminars.
 If you’re a MEF IS parent with a great profession or life lesson to share, please contact Ms. Kristi Wheeldon or Ms. Monica Dogru, so they can be sure to include you in the next Careers Day event.